Old-Fashioned Cupcake: Television drama

 A live-action television drama adaptation of Old-Fashioned Cupcake was announced on May 23, 2022.
 The drama series was broadcast on Fuji TV on Mondays at 12 AM beginning on June 13, 2022.
-Simultaneously, it was also distributed through Fuji TV's video streaming service, Fuji TV On Demand (FOD), and Rakuten TV, with the first two episodes releasing on the same day.
+Simultaneously, it was also distributed through Fuji TV's video streaming service, Fuji TV On Demand (FOD), and Rakuten TV, with the first two episodes released on the same day.
 It was later re-broadcast on Fuji TV on Wednesdays at 12:25 AM beginning on August 17, 2022.

 The drama series is directed by Ayaka Katō.
 It stars Kouhei Takeda as Nozue and Tatsunari Kimura as Togawa.
 The show's theme song is "Blue Blur" (feat.
 Mabanua) by Ryu Matsuyama.
 A collaboration music video for the song was released on YouTube featuring footage from Old-Fashioned Cupcake.
 Behind-the-scenes footage of each episode were also released on Fuji TV On Demand and Rakuten TV, with the short version released beginning on June 20, 2022, and the long version on July 4, 2022.

 The drama series was given a home release on Blu-ray and DVD on September 28, 2022.
 The home release included extras such as a photo booklet, bloopers, and behind-the-scenes footage, as well as a short epilogue drama titled "#ApplePie."

 Takeda stated that he was interested in the drama project after his Kamen Rider Build co-stars, Atsuhiro Inukai and Eiji Akaso, had starred in boys' love television dramas (A Man Who Defies the World of BL and Cherry Magic!
 Thirty Years of Virginity Can Make You a Wizard?! respectively) as well.
 Kimura prepared for his role by doing muscle training at a gym, and he also stated that, during filming, he had to eat pancakes and drink coffee while talking for eight hours, even on a full stomach.